ourfarm/.github/profile/README.md

 ## Hi there 👋
-- 🙋‍♀️ A short introduction - Smartfarm service using webOS
+- 🙋‍♀️ A short introduction - Smartfarm Service using webOS
 - 🍿 Fun facts - It's webOS, not WebOS!